 The result will be as given below:

-logical test is performed on the H5 & H6 Cells by using the NOT Function along with ISBLANK function, here will check if cells H5 & H6 is blank OR not using NOT function along with ISBLANK in excel
+The logical test is performed on the H5 & H6 Cells by using the NOT Function along with the ISBLANK function; here will check if cells H5 & H6 are blank OR not using the NOT function along with ISBLANK in Excel.

 OUTPUT will be TRUE.

-Here we have to sort out color “WHITE” or “RED” from the given set of data
+Here we have to sort out the color “WHITE” or “RED” from the given set of data

 =IF(NOT(OR(H11=”RED”,H11=”WHITE”)),”x”,””) formula is used

-if not true then it will return x as output
+if not true, then it will return x as the output

 It Occurs when the supplied argument is not a logical or numeric value.

 Suppose, if we give a range in the logical argument